#3.1 What XPath: Axes

 Predicate Usage: Predicates (filters) can be applied to any axis, e.g.,

-.Axis Combinations: Axes can be combined in a single XPath expression, e.g.,
+ancestor::div[1]selects the nearest ancestor that is adiv.Axis Combinations: Axes can be combined in a single XPath expression, e.g.,

-elements that are siblings of any ancestordiv
+ancestor::div/following-sibling::pselects allpelements that are siblings of any ancestordiv.Performance Considerations:

 Forward axes (child, descendant, following, etc.) are generally faster than reverse axes (parent, ancestor, preceding, etc.).

-because it searches deeper in the hierarchy.
+descendant::is usually slower thanchild::because it searches deeper in the hierarchy.

 Special Cases: